Road & Travel Magazine

 When you are driving a car the "right thing" to pay attention to is driving that car.
 The intelligent driver is attending to the exterior surroundings (road conditions and traffic flow), the interior situation (controls, instruments, passengers) and to her own mind set (irritated, alert, preoccupied etc.) That is the ideal.

-The reality is that the mere physical and intellectual demands of just driving are limited.
-Monkeys and teenagers can do that part with ease, even brilliance.
-But driving - real driving - happens in the mind.
-To do it well requires more than physical skills.
-It requires the intelligence that pays attention to the right thing at the right time, that knows what to do in new and varied situations and how to do what is demanded.
+The reality is that the mere physical demands of just driving are limited.
+Monkeys and teenagers can do that part with ease, even brilliance, but real driving happens in the mind.
+To do it well requires more than physical skill.
+It requires the type of intelligence that pays attention to the right thing at the right time, knows what to do in new situations and how to do what is demanded.

-The basics of driving - steering and pushing pedals - can soon be emptied of interest.
-Then the mind can wander.
+The basics of driving — steering and pushing pedals — can soon be emptied of interest.
+Then, the mind can wander.
 Why not?
-It is enticed by a myriad of things both inside the car and out that are more involving than simply driving.
+It is enticed by a myriad of things both inside the car and out that are more interesting than simply driving.

-Inside the car there are A/C or heat controls to fiddle with, music to be fed into a slot and listened to, radio talk to yell back at, cell phones to be answered, Big Gulps to be gulped, passenger chatter to exclaim over, maybe car-seated baby demands to be met.
+Inside the car there are A/C or heat controls to fiddle with, music to be listened to, talk radio to yell back at, cell phones to be answered, Big Gulps to be gulped, passenger chatter to exclaim over, maybe even car-seated baby demands to be met.

 Outside there's the fender-bender to be gawked at, the "1/3 off" sign in the shoe store window to be noted, the new building going up to be checked out, the parking place to be looked for.